turingschool/curriculum/tutorials/auth/local_authentication.markdown

 # Local Authentication with Devise

-( Devise is used to build authentication into the app locally, as opposed to OmniAuth which uses an external service )
+( Devise is used to build authentication into the app locally, as opposed to OmniAuth which uses an external service ) [TODO: is this a traggling outline parenthesis?
+Seems out of place]

-Devise uses modular approach to cherry pick functionality.
-You could have a simple authentication tool that only checks the user's credentials in order to allow site access or not.
-Or, you can pick and choose additional authentication features, such as:
+Devise uses a modular approach to cherry pick common authenttication functionality.
+You can have a simple authentication tool that simply checks the users credentials and lets them into the site or not, or you can pick and choose additional authentication features such as:

 * password reset via email
 * locking users out after a # of failed attempts